jkingslake/BFRN_meltwater/README.md

 Assuming the buttressing response is linear (as Reese et al did), it doesn't matter if the mass change in any one spot is negative or positive, and it doesn't matter if there is variability spatially, the net change in ice flux across the grounding line is the sum of the changes associated with each the mass change in each individual grid cell.

-Reese, R., Gudmundsson, G.H., Levermann, A. and Winkelmann, R., 2018.
-The far reach of ice-shelf thinning in Antarctica.
-Nature Climate Change, 8(1), pp.53-57.

 ## Code